trambarhq/trambar/docs/getting-started.md

    > Full path of certificate:
    > Full path of private key:

-7. Choose the HTTP port for HTTP and HTTPS:
+7. Choose the ports for HTTP and HTTPS:

    > HTTPS port: [443]
    > HTTP port: [80]